Dimitris Diamantidis

+Dimitris Diamantidis is regarded as one of the greatest players in EuroLeague history, and by many as the greatest.
+Kobe Bryant once said he would have loved to play alongside Diamantidis, praising his defensive abilities.

 Early years

 Diamantidis was born in Kastoria, Greece, on 6 May 1980.
 He began playing basketball with the youth teams of the local club AS Kastoria.
 The club would later go on to name its home arena, Dimitris Diamantidis Indoor Hall, in his honor.